shidalgo12/-Python-Challenge/README.md

 2. The net total amount of "Profit/Losses" over the entire period
 3. The average of the changes in "Profit/Losses" over the entire period
 4. The greatest increase in profits (date and amount) over the entire period
-5. The greatest decrease in losses (date and amount) over the entire period\
+5. The greatest decrease in losses (date and amount) over the entire period

 OUTPUT:

  ![](Images/PyBank.png)

-## Election
+## Election Results

-Python scripts written to analyze and calculat election results composed of three columns: Voter ID, County, and Candidate.
+Python scripts written to analyze and calculate election results composed of three columns: Voter ID, County, and Candidate.

 CALCULATIONS: